gonchigars/Batch8React/plan.md

    - Add an image and a list of your favorite movies.

 ### **1.2 CSS Basics**
-   - **Concept**: CSS (Cascading Style Sheets) is used to style HTML elements.
-It controls the layout, colors, fonts, and overall visual presentation of a webpage.
+   - **Concept**: CSS (Cascading Style Sheets) controls the visual presentation of a webpage.
+In React, you can apply CSS directly or through libraries like styled-components.
    - **Key Concepts**:
      - Selectors: `element`, `.class`, `#id`.
      - Properties: `color`, `background-color`, `margin`, `padding`, `border`, etc.